Engineering-Research-and-Development/iotagent-opcua/docs/howto.md

 config.mappingTool = {
     /**
+     *  Boolean property to assess whether enabling MappingTool or not */
+    enabled: false,
+    /**
-     *  Boolean property to assess whether enable polling in MappingTool or not */
+     *  Boolean property to assess whether enabling polling in MappingTool or not */
     polling: false,
     /**